 Need help with Formal and Informal Writing?

-My 28-Day General Training Writing Course is designed to help you develop your ability to write in both formal, informal and semi-formal styles.
+My 28-Day Writing Course in the Members Academy is designed to help you develop your ability to write in both formal, informal and semi-formal styles.

 It takes you step by step through both Task 1 and Task 2 with

 - daily videos